santidev95/mon-tools/README.md

 # MonTools

-MonTools  is a modern, modular web application providing a suite of utilities for interacting with tokens and NFTs on EVM-compatible blockchains.
+MonTools is a modern, modular open source web application providing a suite of utilities for interacting with tokens and NFTs on EVM-compatible blockchains.
 It features a unique desktop-like interface (MonTools OS) for seamless navigation between tools, as well as traditional web navigation.

 ## Features